Scattering using real-time path integrals: The Muldowney-Nathanson-J rgensen path integral

 This reformulation of Feynman's original path integral provides a justification to represent time evolution in quantum mechanics as an average over paths with complex probabilities.
-Scattering wave functions are expectation values of the potential functional $e^{-i \int V(\gamma(t)) dt}$.
 Transition matrix elements require an additional multiplication by the potential followed by the Fourier transform of the resulting quantity.
 For the case of equally spaced sample points this becomes

 \beq {1 \over \sqrt{2 \pi}} \sum_{m0, m1, \cdots , mN} e^{-ip_f y_{m0}} \delta y V(y_{m0}) P(y_{m0},I_{m_1} \cdots I_{m_N}) e^{ -i \sum_{n=1}^{N} V(y_{m_n}) \Delta t } \langle y_{m_N} \vert \psi_{i0} (-t)\rangle \eeq where $\delta y$ is the width of the $I_{m_N}$ interval, and the sum is over the final sample points and the finite intervals, $I_{1_N} \cdots I_{M-1,N}$.